RCC Covid-19 History Project

 We welcome faculty members, administrative officers, and RCC staff to place their personal and/or professional papers in the College Archives.
 In such cases, the Librarian Archivist will assess the records, in person if possible, and arrange for their transfer to the Archives.
 If the donated records include those for which Roxbury Community College does not hold the physical ownership rights or copyright (i.e. those for which an individual affiliated with the College is the owner and/or holds copyright) a Deed of Gift form shall be signed that delineates the access, use, disposition, and ownership (physical and copyright) of any records donated to the RCC Archives.

-Material may be sent to Julia Greider, RCC’s Librarian Archivist.
-She is also available for an in-person consultation to discuss a donation or to pick up records.
-Please contact her at (867) 701-1387 or firstname.lastname@example.org with any questions regarding the donation of records.
+Material may be sent to Ralph Holley, RCC’s Librarian Archivist.
+He is also available for an in-person consultation to discuss a donation or to pick up records.
+Please contact him at (867) 701-1387 or firstname.lastname@example.org with any questions regarding the donation of records.

 Click Here to view a broad inventory of the overall structure of the archives’ holdings.
 Click on the links below to access more detailed finding aids for each series.
 Born-digital materials available on this website are not currently included in these finding aids.